ourlifeloop/marketing/src/cms/training-faqs/what-are-recurring-work-requests-and-how-do-i-set-this.md

 ---
-question: What are recurring Work Requests and how do I set this?
+question: What are recurring work requests and how do I set this?
 answer: When you create a new request, you have the option of setting up recurring event.
 If you need to have the same request to be set for multiple times a week, each week, month, etc. you can set this using the recurring